staking-foundation/docs/docs/02-participants.md

 # Stakers & Operators

 :::tip
 The Diva Staking Smart Contract acts as a bridging mechanism.
-It deposits ETH into Ethereum [Consensus Layer validators](glossary#validator) while returning a [divETH receipt](lst) that can be used to later withdraw those ETH plus any staking rewards it might have accrued.
+It deposits ETH into Ethereum [Consensus Layer validators](glossary#validator) while returning a [divETH receipt](lst) that can be used to later withdraw those ETH plus any staking rewards it might have generated.

 :::

 ## Liquid Stakers (or "Stakers")

-**Liquid Stakers deposit ETH to obtain divETH** which automatically accrues [Ethereum staking rewards](staking-rewards) (if any).
+**Liquid Stakers deposit ETH to obtain divETH** which automatically generates [Ethereum staking rewards](staking-rewards) (if any).

 Anyone can become a Liquid Staker with no minimum ETH requirement.
 Stakers depositing ETH to the Diva Smart Contract will instantly receive a transferable receipt token called divETH representing their staked ETH + any [staking rewards](staking-rewards) it generates.

 Diva's staking is "liquid" because Stakers receive liquid divETH, meaning it is immediately transferable or tradable, as opposed to being locked.

-Wallets holding divETH will see their balances update daily to reflect accrued staking rewards (or penalties, if any).
+Wallets holding divETH will see their balances update daily to reflect its Staking Rewards (or penalties, if any).
 This is accomplished via a [rebasing mechanism](lst).

 The divETH token can: